mkang315/BGF-YOLO/README.md

 We trained and evaluated BGF-YOLO on the dataset [Br35H :: Brain Tumor Detection 2020](https://www.kaggle.com/datasets/ahmedhamada0/brain-tumor-detection).
 The .txt format annotations in the file [dataset-Br35H.zip](https://github.com/mkang315/BGF-YOLO/blob/main/dataset-Br35H.zip) are coverted from original json format.

 ## Referencing Guide
 Please cite the paper if using this repository.
-Here is a guide to referencing this work in various styles for formatting your references:
+Here is a guide to referencing this work in various styles for formatting your references:</br>

-> Plain Text
+> Plain Text</br>
 - **Springer Reference Style**</br>
 Kang, M., Ting, C.-M., Ting, F.F., Phan, R.C.-W.: BGF-YOLO: enhanced YOLOv8 with multiscale attentional feature fusion for brain tumor detection.
 In: Linguraru, M.G., et al. (eds.)
 MICCAI 2024.
 LNCS, vol. 15008, pp. 35–45.
 Springer, Cham (2024). https://doi.org/10.1007/978-3-031-72111-3_4</br>
 <sup>**NOTE:** MICCAI conference proceedings are part of the book series LNCS in which Springer's format for bibliographical references is strictly enforced.
-This is important, for instance, when citing previous MICCAI proceedings.
+This is important, for instance, when citing previous MICCAI proceedings, which the reference style of *ECCV* is same as.
 LNCS stands for Lecture Notes in Computer Science.</sup>

 - **Nature Reference Style**</br>
 Kang, M., Ting, C.-M., Ting, F. F. & Phan, R. C.-W. BGF-YOLO: enhanced YOLOv8 with multiscale attentional feature fusion for brain tumor detection.
 In *Medical Image Computing and Computer-Assisted Intervention – MICCAI 2024: 27th International Conference, Marrakesh, Morocco, October 6–10, 2024, Proceedings, Part VIII* (eds.
 Linguraru, M. G. et al.) 35–45 (Springer, 2024).</br>